Coffee has its Kopi Luwak, cheese has its Pule, and a strong contender in the honey world is Tupelo Honey.

 Tupelo has the opposite quality which keeps the honey liquid.
 Fructose is also a healthier sweetener and is easier to break down in the body than glucose, and definitely healthier than processed sugar.

-This is why some diabetics are allowed to have tupelo honey as an alternative sweetener.
+This is why some diabetics resort to tupelo honey as an alternative sweetener.

 4. Forget the Apple a Day; Honey Will Keep the Doctor Away